 Click Update to save the mapping.

-After you create the mapping, the ServiceNow priority automatically calculates according to your Priority Lookup Rules (AllSystem PolicyRulesPriority Lookup Rules).
+After you create the mapping, the ServiceNow priority is automatically populated according to your Priority Lookup Rules (AllSystem PolicyRulesPriority Lookup Rules).

 PagerDuty Priorities table in ServiceNow with mapped priorities